yuli1102/Bridge-Inspection-with-a-Drone/README.md

 (2) traffic simulation, free, can be downloaded from: https://github.com/mchrbn/unity-traffic-simulation
 (3) Unity drone controller asset, can be bought from: https://assetstore.unity.com/packages/tools/physics/drone-controller-full-pc-joystick-mobile-111163
     Related original codes of this drone asset have been hided.
 Please make sure you buy this asset from Unity before run this inspection.

-### How to use
-Manual can be found in doc file of "TASBID Manual".

 ### Video examples:
 #### In-task feedback